Here are answers to the questions we hear most often about undergraduate research and nationally competitive fellowships.

 Perhaps.
 During the academic year, you may be able to receive academic credit for research under some circumstances.
 Please talk with you faculty sponsor about this possibility.

-Are there funds to help me attend conferences?
+Are their funds to help me attend conferences?

 Do I need to apply to the Institutional Review Board (IRB) when I perform research with human participants?